-Juan and the Soccer Ball is now available in the Kindle book store and also available in paperback form.
+Juan and the Soccer Ball and Sofia the Engineer is now available in the Kindle book store and also available in paperback form.
 Head over to smile.amazon.com and order the book for your Kindle device or Kindle app.
 You can also order a paperback version.
 Every dollar made goes to support the nonprofit.

 This holidays we were able to partner with Nathan Packard from the United Way in Utah county.
 We wanted to find a way to help a STEM program and Nathan had just the group to help.
 They are called The Basement Creative Lab.
 What's cool about this group is that they use technology like iPads to teach kids how to use technology to develop skills that they can use and turn an interest into a passion.
 This group focuses on low income kids and girls who are underrepresented in STEM careers.
 We hope that our small donation can help them continue to educate and excite the community they support.